-Self-care is always important, but especially so in the winter season.
+Self-care is always important, but especially so during the winter season.

 In the last few years, I’ve worked to make my self-care routine more purposeful.
-Self-care often gets a bad rap.
-It’s looked at as frivolous and unnecessary.
+Self-care often gets a bad rep. It’s looked at as frivolous and unnecessary.
 Take your bubble baths, manicures, and glasses of wine somewhere else, they say.
 Well, I say self-care is essential.
 I’ve been saying this for years and I mean it.
-During winter, when some experience seasonal depression due to the weather, it’s extra important to be taking special care of your body and mind.
+During the winter, when some experience seasonal affective disorder due to the weather, it’s extra important to be taking special care of your body and mind.

 Self-care comes in many different forms and in this article, I’m sharing a bit of a mixed bag.
-There are six suggestions, composed of self-care for your physical self and your mental health.
+Here, you’ll find six suggestions, comprised of self-care for your physical self and your mental health.
 Say goodbye to “SAD” (seasonal affective disorder) and hello to more mindful moments.

 Finding Ways to Be Mindful With Your Self-Care This Winter